First Sino-Japanese War: In China

 For China, the war revealed the high level of corruption present in the government and policies of the Qing administration.
 Although the Qing court had invested heavily in modern ships for the Beiyang Fleet, the institutional weakness of the Qing did not allow the development of effective naval power.
 Traditionally, China viewed Japan as a subordinate part of the Chinese cultural sphere.
 China had been defeated by European powers in the 19th century, but defeat at the hands of an Asian power, one that she had traditionally considered as her either de facto or de jure tributary or at least an inferior, was a bitter psychological blow.

 China's defeat precipitated an increase in railway construction in the country, as foreign powers demanded China make railway concessions.

 Western powers tried to divide their interests and influence in China in the aftermath of the First Sino-Japanese War.

 In 1898, Russia signed a 25-year lease on the Liaodong Peninsula and proceeded to set up a naval station at Port Arthur.
 Although that infuriated the Japanese, they were more concerned with the Russian encroachment in Korea than in Manchuria.
-Other powers, such as France, Germany, and Britain, took advantage of the situation in China and gained land, port, and trade concessions at the expense of the decaying Qing dynasty.
+Other powers, such as France, Germany, and Britain, took advantage of the situation and gained land, port, and trade concessions at the expense of the decaying Qing dynasty.
 Qingdao was acquired by Germany, Guangzhouwan by France, and Weihaiwei and the New Territories by Britain.

 Xenophobic sentiment and agitation grew, which would culminate in the Boxer Rebellion five years later.
 The Manchu people were devastated by the fighting during the First Sino-Japanese War and the Boxer Rebellion, with massive casualties sustained during the wars.
 It was then driven into extreme suffering and hardship in Beijing and northeastern China.
+The defeat eventually became a catalyst for a series of political upheavals led by Sun Yat-sen and Kang Youwei, culminating in the 1911 Revolution and the end of Qing dynastic rule in China.